NamNguyenResearch/NamNguyenResearch.github.io/_notes/DirichletDist.md

 ---
-title: "Notes on Dirichlet Distribution"
+title: "Learning a Dirichlet Distribution model is as simple as it looks"
 collection: notes
-permalink: /notes/2019/DirichletDist
+permalink: /notes/2017/DirichletDist
-date: 2018-01-12
+date: 2017-01-12
-enable: true
+enable: false
-excerpt: Derivation of EM algorithm for estimating the parameters of Dirichlet distribution.
+excerpt: This note studies the derivation of EM algorithm for estimating the parameters of Dirichlet distribution.
 ---